Industrial Noise Control Systems Guide for Efficient Factory Sound Management

 How is industrial noise measured?

 Noise levels are measured using sound level meters that calculate sound intensity in decibels (dB).
-Monitoring may be conducted at different locations within a factory.
+Monitoring may occur at different factory locations.

 What methods are used to reduce industrial noise?